Emperor Go-Fukakusa: Political significance

 When Go-Fukakusa ascended to the throne in 1246 at the age of four, his father Go-Saga continued to rule from his position of Retired Emperor.
-In 1260 Go-Saga forced Go-Fukakusa to abdicate in favor of Kaneyama.
-Kaneyama's son was named Crown Prince (later known as Emperor GoUda).
+In 1260 Go-Saga forced Go-Fukakusa to abdicate in favor of Kameyama.
+Kameyama's son was named Crown Prince (later known as Emperor Go-Uda).
 Go-Fukakusa appealed to the shogunal administration in the city of Kamakura and had his own son (later known as Emperor Fushimi) named next in line after Go-Uda.
 During the reign of Go-Uda, Go-Fukakusa exerted power from the office of Retired Emperor.
 An agreement was reached by which the next emperors would alternate between descendants of Go-Fukakusa and descendants of Kameyama.